zacanger/niddesa/text/generated-translations/cullaniddesa/23-chinese-google.md

 The explanation of the other shore road, there are only so many,

-'S explanation of the rhinoceros horn sutra is the same,
+'S explanation of the rhinoceros sutra is the same,

 The two kinds of explanations should be known, and the difference has been completed. "